jameshughes89/cs102/src/site/topic23.rst

     * There *may* be a right subtree
     * Therefore, we simply make the root of the right subtree (which may be null) the new root

+* For case 1, the ordering is preserved since
+    * Nothing is to the left of the root
+    * Everything to the right of the root is larger than (or equal to) the value in the root
+    * Everything to the right of the right subtree's root must be larger than (or equal to) the right subtree's root
+    * Everything to the left of the right subtree's root must be less than the right subtree's root
+    * Therefore, if all subtrees start with the proper ordering, if the right subtree becomes the new root, the binary search tree's order will be maintained

 * If we have case 2, where the minimum is a leaf node, this means that
     * We have no children to deal with
     * Therefore, just remove the node

+* For case 1, by eliminating only a leaf node, the ordering will not be affected

 * If we have case 3, where the minimum is an interior node, this means that
     * The node has no left subtree --- otherwise the node would not contain the minimum value since the minimum **must** be the leftmost node
     * A right subtree exists
     * Therefore, remove the node and make the node's right subtree's root replace it
         * The node being removed's parent's left child will become the node being removed's right child

+* For case 3, the ordering is preserved in the same way as case 1
+    * Nothing is to the left of the node
+    * Everything to the right of the node to be removed is larger than (or equal to) the value in the node
+    * Everything to the right of the node's right subtree's root must be larger than (or equal to) the right subtree's root
+    * Everything to the left of the right subtree's root must be less than the right subtree's root
+    * Therefore, if all subtrees start with the proper ordering, if the right subtree replaces the node being removed, the binary search tree's order will be maintained

 Max & Remove Max